puppetlabs/puppetlabs-resource_api/README.md

 ## Module Description

 This module installs the Puppet Resource API gem into a puppet agent and pe-pupetserver or puppetserver service.
 This is necessary to use any type or provider that is implemented using the Puppet Resource API.
+Since Puppet 6.0, the Resource API ships with the agent.
+On these installations, the module automatically does nothing, while still providing the same interface to downstream modules to make switching back and forth seamless.

 ## Setup